DHBW-TINF24F/Team5-management-and-docs/docs/business-case/index.md

 # Time plan

-The projects starts at 19th September 2025 and will end in May 2026.
-The project is divided in to parts.
+The project starts at 19th September 2025 and will end in May 2026.
+The project is divided in two parts.
 The first phase starts at 19th September 2025 and ends with the 30th November 2025.
 The second phase starts at 9th March 2026 and ends in May 2026.
-To use the teams time effectifely a structured plan is needed.
+To use the teams time effectively a structured plan is needed.
 This plan is provided in the two following gantt diagrams, which display every task in detail:

 ### Gantt 1st phase